When you hire a service through links on this page, we may earn a small commission. But our reviews are based on objective research. Why trust us?

 Credibility

-Colonial Van Lines doesn’t have a large fleet itself, but it has a big agent network across the nation.
-So it has the power to perform lots of moves at once.
+Colonial Van Lines doesn’t have a large fleet itself (we only found records for 38 trucks)[4], but it has a big agent network across the nation with smaller companies that handle some of the moves

 But even with that network, Colonial reps advise booking several weeks out.
 The rep we spoke with suggested booking a minimum of six weeks before a planned move.
 Some moving companies can show up on less notice, but that timeframe is pretty typical for long-distance moves.